sylvaticus/BetaML.jl/docs/src/tutorials/Betaml_tutorial_getting_started.md

 Most of the stochasticity appears in _training_ a model.
 However in few cases (e.g. decision trees with missing values) some stochasticity appears also in _predicting_ new data using a trained model.
 In such cases the model doesn't restrict the random seed, so that you can choose at _predict_ time to use a fixed or a variable random seed.

-Finally, if you plan to use multiple threads and want to provide the same stochastic output independent to the number of threads used, have a look at [`generate_parallel_rngs`](@ref).
+Finally, if you plan to use multiple threads and want to provide the same stochastic output independent to the number of threads used, create a masterseed and then reseed with it each parallel computation.

 "Reproducible stochasticity" is only one of the elements needed for a reproductible output.
 The other two are (a) the inputs the workflow uses and (b) the code that is evaluated.
 Concerning the second point Julia has a very modern package system that guarantee reproducible code evaluation (with a few exception linked to using external libraries, but BetaML models are all implemented in Julia itself).
 Without going in detail, you can use a pattern like this at the beginning of your machine learning workflows: